teppsj/Instacart-Python/README.md

   - Is there a connection between age and family status in terms of ordering habits?
   - What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family  status?
   - What differences can you find in ordering habits of different customer profiles?

+## Tools
+For this project, the following python libraries were used:
+* pandas - for data analysis
+* seaborn - for visulaizations

+## Executing the Code
+The code is available as jupyter notebooks, available under /scripts/